refrainsclub/npcs/README.md

 ## Usage

-1. Build the plugin using `gradle jar`
+1. Publish the plugin to your local maven repo using `gradle publish`
 2. Install the plugin to your Spigot server.
 3. Add the plugin as a dependency to your Spigot plugin.